JY-Quek/SerialCommunication/README.md

 </p>
 <br>

 This is a very light weight C++ package which is used for serial port communication in Windows.
 The package uses "windows.h"'s - WriteFile, ReadFile to interact with the serial port.
-To build upon this repository you may refer GWInstek Controller on how to create a modular program.
 - Extra info about windows.h you may refer https://docs.microsoft.com/en-us/windows/win32/fileio/opening-a-file-for-reading-or-writing

 Usage
 -----
+To build another project upon this module, you may refer <a href="https://github.com/JY-Quek/GWInstek-Controller">GWInstek Controller</a>.
+<br><br>

+Below are some simple examples:

 Eg 1.
 To initialize the class.
 ```cpp
 const char *portName = "\\\\.\\COM6";